Detailed guides to painful problems, treatments & more

 But why?
 The rationale for magnesium supplementation

 It’s a popular idea that magnesium deficiency is a significant factor in many cases of chronic pain.
 This is one of the main reasons people literally bathe in the stuff (Epsom salts are magnesium sulfate).
 The magnesium-pain hypothesis has some seeds of truth.
 For instance, deficiency is somewhat common (even though it’s easy to eat).
 And it’s clearly a staple molecule in neurology.
-I discuss this in more detail in my supplements review, and the Epsom salts article really digs into it.
+I discuss this in more detail in my supplements review, and the Epsom salts article digs it with a focus on absorption.

 Testing magnesium with a keyboard and mouse

-This is a far cry from conclusive evidence that taking magnesium treats any kind of chronic pain.
-The allegedly protective “increased magnesium intake” they detected is, I believe, inferred from notoriously unreliable self-reporting of diet.
+But this is a far cry from conclusive evidence that taking magnesium treats any kind of chronic pain.
+This alleged protective effect of “increased magnesium intake” is inferred from notoriously unreliable self-reporting of diet.
 The possibilities for confounding factors are endless.

 Bonus eye roll: Amusingly, when Tarleton et al explained why they did this research — that “there is some evidence that magnesium supplementation results in improved pain management” — they cite only a single supporting paper.
 And what is that single paper?
 A twenty-year-old study showing an inflammatory response to severe deficiency… in rats. 🙄